-For microcystin, a grab sample is collected in a small amber glass bottle or vial.
+For total microcystins, a grab sample is collected in a small amber glass bottle or vial.

-A 250 ml plastic bottle may be used to collect a grab sample to be analysed for nutrients.
+In some cases a 250 ml plastic bottle may be used to collect a grab sample to be analysed for nutrients.

-The sample is appropriately labelled (sampler name, sample location, time and date) and kept cool and dark (refrigerated) before shipping to the designated lab as soon as possible.
-The lab will identify BGA species that are present and provide cell counts.
-The lab will also report on the concentration of total microcystins present in the sample.
+The samples are appropriately labelled (sampler name, sample location, time and date) and kept cool and dark (refrigerated) before shipping to the designated lab(s) as soon as possible.